 11. Signatures of buyer and seller: Make sure both the purchaser's signature and yours are on this bill of sale for this transaction to be valid.
 The Georgia Department of Revenue recommends including this information in each document that will be recorded to protect both parties interests.

 Once you have filled out all the required information on this form, make sure you save a copy for your records.
 You will need it in case of any disputes down the road.

 If you have any questions about this form or need help filling it out, don't hesitate to contact the Georgia Department of Revenue.
 They will be more than happy to assist you.

 This article is not a substitute for legal advice.
-If you have specific questions about filling out this form, please consult with an attorney.
+If you have questions about filling out this form, please consult an attorney.